Gudmunduro/pixy2/README.md

-# Pixy 2 SDK and firmware
+# Pixy 2

-Pixy2 sdk with more functions inside the python interface
+Pixy 2 SDK with more functions inside the python interface